-Lift the pre-joined roof purlins into the rafters to line up with the temporary screws of the rafters for the purlin location.
-Roof purlin ends to flush with the outer face of the rafters on gable endwalls.
-Attach the roof purlins with one screw per connection initially.
-Ensure that gable endwall rafters and all intermediate rafters are plumb prior to purlins being permanently attached.
+Lift the pre-joined Roof Purlins into the Rafters to line up with the temporary screws on the Rafters for the purlin location.
+Roof Purlin ends to flush with the outer face of the Rafters on gable endwalls.
+Attach the Roof Purlins with one screw per connection initially.
+Ensure that gable endwall Rafters and all intermediate Rafters are plumb prior to purlins being permanently attached.
 Refer to Engineering Plans for purlin spacing.
 If roof strap bracing is required, fix into position as per Engineering Plans prior to laying sheets on the roof.